GMOD/jb2profile/README.md

 ### How to read results

-- igvjs is a create-react-app with igv package from npm installed
+- igvjs - a create-react-app with igv package from npm installed
 - jbrowse-web-1.6.5 - stock
 - jbrowse-web-1.6.7 - stock
-- jbrowse-web-1.6.7_small_opt - modest optimizations from https://github.com/GMOD/jbrowse-components/pull/2809
+- jb2 v1.6.7+optim  - modest optimizations from https://github.com/GMOD/jbrowse-components/pull/2809
-- jbrowse-web-1.6.7_aggro_opt - removes serialization across webworker
+- jb2 v1.6.7+noserial - removes serialization across webworker which removes ability to click on features, and is just here to demonstrate the overhead of serialization
-- main_with_bam_update - adds this PR https://github.com/GMOD/bam-js/pull/89
-- main_with_more_workers - the code on main uses a weird formula to determine number of workers, (num_cores-2)/3...this branch hardcodes us to 3 threads
+- jb2 embedded lgv - a create-react-app with @jbrowse/react-linear-genome-view

 ## Notes